StevenRudenko/ActionsContentView/README.md

 The library doesn't use any specific code introduced in new Android SDK versions.
 This allows develop an application with an action/content swiping view for every version of Android from 2.2 and up.

+Some advantages of this library:

+* ability to slide view by touch
+* it is easy to adjust size of actions bar in XML
+* support of all Android SDK version starting from 2.0 and up

+There is one limitation:

+* all horizontal scrolling views will not work at bounds of this view

 ![Example application looks on phone][1]

 ![Example application looks on tablet][2]